 For some time now I’ve been wondering if a particular range of 1930s patterned mesh necklaces were made by my mysterious Art Deco designer.
 However, when trying to positively identify unsigned vintage costume jewelry, hunches aren’t enough; multiple pieces of evidence are required.

 One thing that jewelry researchers always look at is the clasp.
 Without having access to any 1930s wholesale jewelry findings catalogs it’s impossible to know whether a given clasp was available trade-wide or was proprietary to only one company.
-Some of the necklaces below have a box clasp that is not the exact same one that my MJM (Mystery Jewelry Maker) used on the many examples I’ve found thus far – which is one reason why I have hesitated to attribute this patterned mesh jewelry to them.
+Some of the necklaces below have a box clasp that is not the exact same one that my MJM (Mystery Jewelry Maker) used on the many examples I’d previously found – which is one reason why I originally hesitated to attribute this patterned mesh jewelry to them.

 Here is the same necklace but giving an entirely different effect in two shades of green.
 It is 16” long, is solid green on the reverse, and has the same ribbed-center box clasp.

 Here’s an adaptation of the same zigzag motif with one side being filled with color to form triangles.
 This time only black is used, to fill in the top triangles and to create a two-row black (or perhaps dark grey?) outside border.
 The reverse is plain metal; the length is 15” and the ribbed-center box clasp appears to have originally had black trim, now partly worn away.
 (The MJM did occasionally accent the clasp to match the necklace.)